-- One assembled Lego robot.
+- One assembled Lego robot that can drive straight.
 Teams are encouraged to design their own robot with space to add sensors and third motor.
 For those new to robotics the Castor Bot is a suitable design ~ instructions are here: (http://www.nxtprograms.com/castor_bot/steps.html )

 - Nxt Sensors needed are: light (or colour), touch, ultrasonic sensors